zavalab/ADAM_Documentation/dashboard_edit_model.md

 <h1>Editing the Model</h1>

 <p>
     Now that you have learned how to make a copy and run a case study, we will now go over how to edit the information in the case study.
-Knowing how to edit a case study allows you to make alterations to the case study as you please in order to explore different scenarios.
+Knowing how to edit a case study allows you to make alterations to the case study as you please.
 </p>

 <p>